StephenDsouza90/imago-coding-challenge/docs/Product_Requirement_Document.md

 ### 1.2 Scope
 - **In Scope**:
   - Backend API for media search and retrieval.
-  - Integration with Elasticsearch for data storage and querying.
+  - Integration with Elasticsearch for data querying.
   - URL generation for media thumbnails.
   - Basic caching using Redis to improve performance.
 - **Out of Scope**: